 where $\kappa = (8\pi G)^{-1/2} = M_P/2$ and $M_P \approx 2.4\times 10^{18}$ GeV is the reduced Planck mass scale, $g$ is the metric determinant and $\mathcal{L} = \mathcal{L}_{matter}+\mathcal{L}_{dark}$ is the total Lagrangian density. $\mathcal{L}_{matter}$ is the matter Lagrangian density and $\mathcal{L}_{dark}$ is the Lagrangian density due to dark matter.

+A number of viable $f(R)$ models have been proposed~\cite{DeFelice:2010aj,Bamba:2010iy}, including the Starobinsky model~\cite{Starobinsky:2007hu}, the Hu-Sawicki model~\cite{Hu:2007nk}, the Tsujikawa model~\cite{Tsujikawa:2007xu,Cen:2019lwf}, and the exponential model~\cite{Linder:2009jz,Bamba:2010ws}.
+These models are considered viable provided they satisfy several conditions~\cite{DeFelice:2010aj,Bamba:2010iy}: (1) positivity of the effective gravitational coupling, (2) stability of cosmological perturbations, (3) asymptotic behavior approaching $\Lambda$CDM in the large-curvature regime, (4) stability of the late-time de Sitter solution, (5) consistency with the equivalence principle, and (6) compatibility with Solar-System constraints.
+In this work, we focus on the exponential $f(R)$ gravity model, which introduces only one additional parameter $\beta$ compared to the standard $\Lambda$CDM cosmology.

-In this work, we explore whether it is possible to reconcile the requirement of leptonic and hence the baryonic asymmetry obtained through Eq.~(\ref{int}) with that of exponential $f(R)$ gravity and axion field as dark matter for the successful late time acceleration of the universe.
-In section~\ref{sec:levelII}, we discuss field equations after varying the action in Eq. (\ref{fullaction}) with respect to the metric.
-The form of exponential $f(R)$ term is presented.
-Equation of motion for the scalar axion field is also presented. and also following ansatz for $a(t)$ and using field equations in section ~\ref{sec:levelII}, the solution of scalar field $\phi(t)$ and ${\dot R(t)}$ have been shown.
-In section ~\ref{br}, we have shown the dependence of leptonic asymmetry with the $f(R)$ gravity parameter $\beta$.
-In section ~\ref{dis}, we have presented our concluding remarks.
+We explore whether it is possible to reconcile the requirement of leptonic, and hence the baryonic, asymmetry obtained through Eq.~(\ref{int}) with that of exponential $f(R)$ gravity and axion field as dark matter for the successful late-time acceleration of the Universe.
+In Section~\ref{sec:levelII}, we discuss the field equations obtained after varying the action in Eq.~(\ref{fullaction}) with respect to the metric.
+The form of the exponential $f(R)$ term is presented and the equation of motion for the scalar axion field is also derived.
+Following the ansatz for $a(t)$ and using field equations in Section ~\ref{sec:levelII}, the solutions for the scalar field $\phi(t)$ and ${\dot R(t)}$ are obtained.
+In Section~\ref{br}, we show the dependence of leptonic asymmetry on the $f(R)$ gravity parameter $\beta$.
+Finally, in Section~\ref{dis}, we present our concluding remarks.